josephlee3454/game-of-greed/README.md

 - [x] Handle zilch
   - No points for the round, and the round is over.

+### Class 09 Greed Part 4
+- Extend Game of Greed to allow AI Bot to play
+  - [x] Create an AI Bot to play Game of Greed
+  - [x] Bot Class should be added to `player_bot.py` file.
+  - [x] User should be able to see your bot play by executing `player_bot.py` from terminal.

 ## User Acceptance Tests
 - [x] Convert required features into suite of passing unit tests
   - Example Given: `test_roll`: